How to Use Color to Decorate Your Spring Home

 Our pink “jelly rabbit” gets to perch on the very top shelf.
 I moved my vintage grain scoop with faux hydrangeas up there from my earlier spring coffee table.

-Our Spring Mantel Hops into Easter
+Spring Mantel Hops into Easter

-It was easy to add some Easter bunnies and more florals.
+After a few weeks, it was easy to add some Easter bunnies and more florals.

-pink peonies in pink bowl on mantel
+pink hydrangeas and greenery in pink stemmed bowl

 Next, on the right side of the mantel, I added two wood bunnies with pink polka-dot bows.